10 Things To Consider When Planning A Home Office Or Study

 10. Personalize it

 You are lucky enough to be in control of what your office space looks like, so make sure you add your own personal touches that will please you.
-Add one of your favourite paintings, colours or decorations that will brighten up your day.
+Add one of your favorite paintings, colors or decorations that will brighten up your day.